“You can’t stop the waves, but you can learn to surf.” -John Kabat-Zinn

 “How great thou art, Lord!”

-I begin turning up and down the wave in total confidence of my abilities when seven pure white dolphins propel into my wave from behind as if waiting for me.
+I begin carving up and down the wave in total confidence of my abilities when seven pure white dolphins propel into my wave from behind, as if waiting for me.
 They cruise in formation leading the way like an escort of military fighter jets.
 They are guardian angels, magnificent in size and beautiful.
 In and out of the wave together, they gaze at me and know my every move.
-The symmetry and elegance of their surfing are beyond words.
+The symmetry and elegance of their surfing prowess are beyond words.
 I follow them turn for turn as we ride along the shore of the strand.
 They laugh, and I laugh.
 We make more turns than I can count.
 We share the perfect harmony in God’s eternal creation.

 The wave transforms into a soft Steamer Lane-style shoulder as I jet out ahead of the break to carve a roundhouse cutback that makes a complete half-circle around the dolphins, back toward the curl.
 My trail is marked in the brilliant white light of the foam.
-The dolphin’s launch in perfect formation as I fly by their glimmering hulks.
+The dolphin’s launch into the air in perfect formation as I fly by their glimmering hulks.

 “His love endures forever.”
 (10)